 My excess income just sits in the bank.
 I really should do more with it.
 I do have some money in an Australian bank account earning a bit of interest but the rest is in non-interest earning accounts.

-(See also: Managing Your Online Savings Accounts)
+(See also: Managing Your Money as a Traveler)

 What is your vision for the future of your lifestyle on the road?

 I’m back in Australia for about 10 weeks but have already bought my ticket to leave again.
 I’m not sure if I’ll ever be done traveling.